x-tag/action/README.md

 ## About Action

-Declaritive way of mapping users actions to custom element methods
+Declarative way of mapping users actions to custom element methods

 ## Example